 When we understand this, we can better understand the imagery of Haggai 2:19.
 Remember that Kislev 24 is in the winter, a time of short days and long nights.
 The harvesting has been done, and everyone hopes that enough has been stored to last until the vines, trees, and crops begin producing fruit again.
 Even in a good year, winter is not usually a time of blessing.
 Yet, God chose this bleakest of times to start His blessing—a blessing whose highest fulfillment would be found in the perfect leadership, work, and cleansing sacrifice of Jesus Christ.

 This sets up an interesting possibility.
-We know that Jesus Christ was born sometime in the fall, likely around—if not on—the Feast of Trumpets.
+Jesus Christ was most likely born sometime in the fall, likely around—if not on—the Feast of Trumpets (see "When Was Jesus Born?").
 If we count back nine months, we arrive at a date in the winter.
 It is possible, then, that Kislev 24 is the date when the power of the Most High God overshadowed Mary and caused her to conceive the Messiah (Luke 1:35).

 A play on words in verse 19 seems to support this.
 The question is asked, "Is the seed still in the barn?"
 The word translated as "seed" is elsewhere translated as "child" or "posterity."
 Zerubbabel means "seed of Babylon" or "planted in Babylon."
 More importantly, when God told Abraham, "In your seed all the nations of the earth shall be blessed" (Genesis 22:18; 28:14), the Seed that God was referring to was Jesus Christ—42 generations later!